terascope/teraslice/e2e/README.md

 > Teraslice integration test suite

-This a package within the [Teraslice](https://github.com/terascope/teraslice) monorepo.
+This is a package within the [Teraslice](https://github.com/terascope/teraslice) monorepo.
 See our [documentation](https://terascope.github.io/teraslice/docs/development/e2e) for more information or the [issues](https://github.com/terascope/teraslice/issues?q=is%3Aopen+is%3Aissue+label%3Ae2e) associated with this package

 ## Contributing